grantgasser/autonomous-vehicles-mlagents-unity/docs/convolutional_net.md

 We think the validation loss might have been lower due to dropout that TensorFlow employs.

 ## Steps
 ### Train locally with small dataset (800 images)
-Model quickly minimized loss to `<1` after just a couple epcochs.
+Model quickly minimized loss to `<1` after just a couple epochs.
-We were worried that it might be overfitting, so we decided to generate many more images and using different tracks.
+We were worried that it might be overfitting, so we decided to generate many more images and use different tracks.

 ### Train on AWS with 11,000 images
 * 10X speedup using `p2.xlarge` instance